tmo-ng/webdev-setup-tools-plugins/packages/webdev-setup-tools-gems/README.md

   npm install webdev-setup-tools-gems --save

 ## Purpose
-To automate both the installation and updates of ruby gems required by the current project.
-Additionally, to install the maximum compatible version of each gem required by the current project using semantic version ranges provided for each gem.
+To automate both the installation and updates of ruby gems required by your project.
+Additionally, to install the maximum compatible version of each gem required by your project using semantic version ranges provided for each gem.

 ## Configuration